chx93965/Restaurant-Management-System/Proposal.md

 We will develop a full-stack web application using **Option B** from the architecture design.
 The system will be built with separate frontend and backend components:
 #### Frontend
-- React with Tailwind CSS for a modern and responsive user interface
+- We will use React with Tailwind CSS for a modern and responsive user interface.
+Additionally, we will integrate shadcn/ui to enhance the frontend experience.
+The frontend will be highly responsive, allowing users to interact with the application to perform various realistic restaurant management operations
 #### Backend
 - Express.js with a RESTful API for client-server communication The system will use a
 - Frontend Next.js with responsive design and intuitive UI